jurguenb/website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a costa rican engineer; now working as data specialist.
+I am a costa rican engineer; now working in data governance in the private sector.
 Also, I am part of a growing data science community in Costa Rica; if you want to know more, go to [Grupo DABIA](https://www.grupodabia.com/).

 This site will be hosting ideas, projects and other elements regarding my academic-professional interests, and my journey in life.